malleum-inc/oobre/README.md

 `factory=<some.mod.MyProtoFactory>`

-With OOBRE you don`t have to dedicate a port to a certain service.
+With OOBRE you don't have to dedicate a port to a certain service.
 It is fully capable of multiplexing protocols provided these protocols expect their clients to send the first set of bytes to the server.
 The way OOBRE determines which action to take is based on the `hello` criteria.
-For example, the default rule-set below multiplexes SSH and HTTP over port 80 (note: older version of SSH clients do not send the first few bytes to the server so this may not work).
+For example, the default rule-set in `server/oobre.rules` multiplexes SSH and
+HTTP over port 80 (note: older version of SSH clients do not send the first few bytes to the server so this may not work).

-Another thing to note with the rule-sets below is that the SSH server expects the client to send `howdy` before initiating the conversation with the backend SSH server.
-This can be achieved with the `knock` python script which gets installed on your machine like so:
+Another thing to note with the rule-sets in `server/oobre.rules` is that the SSH server expects the client to send `howdy` before initiating the conversation with the backend SSH server.
+This can be achieved with the `knock` python script (which gets installed on your machine), like so:

 ```console
 $ knock howdy ssh root@mybox -p 80